The investment framework of Benjamin Graham — Warren Buffett's mentor — is based almost completely on audited data.

 Value Investing is a long-term activity by design.
 Graham's framework includes multiple rules for quality and diversification.
 These rules ensure that an investor always errs on the side of caution, and that even the occasional misstep has no significant effect on one's portfolio.

 But stocks are usually valued by the general market based on their expected results, and not their current status.
-Therefore, a stock that's undervalued is quite possibly so because of an overreaction to expected bad news ahead.
+A stock that's undervalued is quite possibly so because of an overreaction to expected bad news ahead (see Sir John Templeton video below).

 "Most businesses change in character and quality over the years, sometimes for the better, perhaps more often for the worse.
 The investor need not watch his companies’ performance like a hawk; but he should give it a good, hard look from time to time."